Altamash509/Green-Marble/README.md

 Green Marble: A Data-Driven Business Transformation

-From Traditional Shop to Digital Enterprise
+From Traditional Shop to Digital Enterprise.

 For over 30 years, my father has run a successful building-materials shop in Mumbai.
 Inventory management, pricing, and customer relationships were all handled the old-fashioned way—with memory and notebooks.
 As a data engineer, I couldn't help but see a world of potential.

 MISSION